 > Travelling gave me a lot of one-on-one time with myself, in a way an opportunity for deep introspection.
 It helped me know my likes and dislikes and thus intensified my relationship with myself.

 > When I travelled alone, I found that I thoroughly enjoy my own company.
 I like spending time with myself and it’s a priceless feeling.
-That means, I no more need to look for people who would be ready to drop everything to travel with me.
+This means, I no more need to look for people who would be ready to drop everything to travel with me.
 Yay!

 > It made me a lot more patient and tolerant.
 With a lot of things out of my control (car breakdown, weather, delays, attitudes of people), I stopped worrying about petty issues that don’t really matter in the long run.